About permissions and groups

 Users inherit permissions from the groups to which they belong.
 When a permission is allowed for a user directly or through membership in a group that has that permission, and it is denied, either directly or through group membership, the permission is denied.

-Members of Project Collection Administrators or Team Foundation Administrators retain any allowed permissions, even if they belong to other groups that deny those permissions.
+Members of Project Collection Administrators or Team Foundation Administrators retain most allowed permissions, even if they belong to other groups that deny those permissions.
+Work item operation permissions are the exception to this rule.

 Object-level permissions that are assigned for nodes of a hierarchy - areas, iterations, version control folders, work item query folders - are inherited down the hierarchy.
 That is, a user's permissions that are set at